-In the top right corner you find the tool’s Preset and Action menus.
-Here you find several options that broadens the usability of the Color Editor tool.
+In the top right corner, you find the tool’s Preset and Action menus.
+Here you find several options that broaden the usability of the Color Editor tool.
 The following three items are of particular interest.

 - Save and Apply Presets